pinhigh-ai/cucumber-typescript/README.md

 # cucumber-typescript

-A Warp Agent Skill for writing Cucumber tests in TypeScript against HTTP APIs.
+An Agent Skill for writing Cucumber tests in TypeScript against HTTP APIs.

 If you have never used Cucumber, start at [Part 1](#part-1--cucumber-in-fifteen-minutes).
-If you have, skip to [Part 2](#part-2--the-conventions) for the conventions this skill enforces, [Part 3](#part-3--the-example-steps) for the steps the scaffold starts you with, or [Part 4](#part-4--installing-in-warp) to install it.
+If you have, skip to [Part 2](#part-2--the-conventions) for the conventions this skill enforces, [Part 3](#part-3--the-example-steps) for the steps the scaffold starts you with, or [Part 4](#part-4--installing) to install it.

 ---